Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 monitor those labels afterwards to ensure that the version of the label they observed was not later concealed by the Transparency Log.

+## Reasonable Monitoring Window

+Users that own a label, meaning that they are the authoritative source for the label's value, MUST regularly monitor the label for the entirety of the time that they own it.
+This includes both ensuring that past versions of the label are still correctly represented in the log, and verifying that new versions of the label are permissible (alerting the user if not).

+Service Providers define a duration in seconds, referred to as the **Reasonable Monitoring Window**, which is the frequency with which the Transparency Log generally expects label owners to perform monitoring.
+The log entry maximum lifetime MUST be substantially greater than the Reasonable Monitoring Window.

+If a user looks up a label, and finds that the first log entry containing the label-version pair has a timestamp within the Reasonable Monitoring Window, they MUST regularly monitor the label until this timestamp is outside of the window.
+Whether a timestamp is within the window or not is determined by subtracting it from the timestamp of the rightmost log entry.
+The purpose of this is to ensure that the label-version pair is not removed or obscured by the Transparency Log before the label owner is able to detect it.

+However, if a user looks up a label and finds that the first log entry containing the label-version pair has a timestamp outside of the Reasonable Monitoring Window, they are not required to monitor it afterwards or otherwise retain any state from the query.
+This is because it is assumed that the label-version pair has been in the tree long enough for the label owner to have verified it already.

+Users that own a label and are offline for longer than the Reasonable Monitoring Window will be required to do multiple monitoring passes when they come back
+online: one pass for each interval of the duration that was missed.

+## Binary Ladder

+Similar to the algorithm for searching the tree, the algorithm for monitoring the tree requires a way to prove that the highest version of a label stored in a particular log entry is greater than or equal to a target version.
+Since we already know that the target version exists, we only need to prove that there has not been an unexpected downgrade.
+As such, the steps of the binary ladder for monitoring are slightly different than for search:

+1. First, version `x` of the label is looked up, where `x` is consecutively higher powers of two minus one (0, 1, 3, 7, ...).
+This is repeated until `x` is the largest such value less than or equal to the target version.
+2. Second, the largest `x` that was looked up is retained, and consecutively smaller powers of two are added to it until it equals the target version.
+   Each time a power of two is added, this version of the label is looked up.

+This could be equivalently computed as a search binary ladder, excluding lookups for any versions greater than the target.

+## Algorithm

 To monitor a given label, users maintain a small amount of state: a map from a position in the log to a version counter.
 The version counter is the highest version of the label that's been proven to exist at that log position.
-Users initially populate this map by setting the position of an entry they've looked up to map to the version of the label stored in that entry.
+Users initially populate this map by setting the position of the first log entry to contain the label-version pair they've looked up to map to that version.
 A map may track several different versions of a label simultaneously, if a user has been shown different versions of the same label.

 To update this map, users receive the most recent tree head from the server and follow these steps, for each entry in the map: